sortmerna/sortmerna/README.md

 See [AUTHORS](./AUTHORS) for a list of contributors to this project.

+## Third-party dependencies

+Refer to `3rdparty.jinja` for the list of external libraries used in Sortmerna including ZLib, RocksDB, Rapidgzip.

 ## Support

 For questions and comments, feel free to file an [issue](https://github.com/sortmerna/sortmerna/issues), or start a [discussion](https://github.com/sortmerna/sortmerna/discussions).